gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-less-code-more-fun.md

 That's a lot of typing.

 There's lots of ways to simplify this.
-One suggestion is to ask WebGL to tell use all the uniforms and locations and then setup functions to set them for us.
+One suggestion is to ask WebGL to tell us all the uniforms and locations and then setup functions to set them for us.
 We can then pass in JavaScript objects to set our settings much easier.
 If that's clear as mud well, Our code would look something like this